-On multi-lane entrance ramps, the multilane segment should transition to a single lane width between the ramp meter limit line and the 6-foot separation point (from the mainline edge of traveled way).
+The multilane segment of metered freeway entrance ramps and connectors should transition to a single lane width between the meter limit line and the 6-foot separation point.

 The lane drop transition should be accomplished with a taper of 50:1 (longitudinal to lateral) unless a lesser taper is warranted by site and/or project specific conditions which control the ramp geometry and/or anticipated maximum speed of ramp traffic.
 For example, "loop" entrance ramps would normally not allow traffic to attain speeds which would warrant a 50:1 (longitudinal to lateral) lane drop taper.
 Also, in retrofit situations, existing physical, environmental or right of way constraints may make it impractical to provide a 50:1 taper, especially if the maximum anticipated approach speed will be less than 50 miles per hour.
-Therefore, depending on approach geometry and speed, the lane drop transition between the limit line and the 6-foot separation point should be accomplished with a taper of between 30:1 and 50:1 (longitudinal to lateral).
-However, the lane drop taper past the limit line shall not be less than 15 to 1.
+Depending on approach geometry and speed, (See Index 206.3 for how to match the vehicle speed to lane-drop taper ratio) the lane drop transition zone between the meter limit line and the 6-foot separation point of metered multilane freeway entrance ramps should be accomplished with a taper ratio of between 50:1 and 30:1 (longitudinal traveled way length to transverse lane width).
+However, the lane drop taper ratio past the meter limit line for metered freeway multilane entrance ramps shall not be less than 15:1 (longitudinal traveled-way length to transverse lane width).